adfinis/adfinis-rclone-mgr/README.md

 - Systemd service templates for managing Rclone mounts.
 - Nautilus integration for opening files directly in Google Drive and copying shareable links.
 - CLI Tool to mount and umount shares
+- Better error handling in case of permission errors

 ## 📦 Installation